ipni/specs/reader-privacy.md

 ### Security
 ​
-Security model of the Reader Privacy proposal boils down to inability of an attacker to *algorithmically* derive the original `MH` from
+Security model of the Reader Privacy proposal boils down to inability of a Passive Observer to *algorithmically* derive the original `MH` from
 `HASH2` that is used for IPNI lookups.
-IPNI advertisments are not encrypted, but authenticated and contain plain multihash values in them.
+IPNI Advertisments are not encrypted, but authenticated and contain plain multihash values in them.
-Before Writer Privacy is implemented an attacker could build a map of `HASH2 -> MH` by re-ingesting Advertisements chain from each Publisher in order to collect all original multihashes which can then be used to decrypt provider records and so on.
+Before Writer Privacy is implemented a Passive Observer could build a map of `HASH2 -> MH` by re-ingesting Advertisements chain from each Publisher in order to collect all original multihashes which can then be used to decrypt `EncProviderRecord`s and so on.
 Doing that will require significant resources as it involves crawling the entire network.
-However, it will eventually be eliminated by *Writer Privacy* upgrade.
+However, it will eventually be eliminated by Writer Privacy upgrade.

-Even with both Reader and Writer Privacies in place a rogue IPNI actor might abuse the double-hashing security model.
+Even with both Reader and Writer Privacies in place a rogue IPNI actor might abuse this security model.
 For example:
 * Someone wants to detect who is looking for a particular piece of content, i.e. surveilling content.
 For example, an IPNI endpoint that wants to know how frequently people are requesting some website it cares about;
 * Someone wants to do mass surveillance on readily accessible data.
 For example, a group running an IPNI endpoint also runs web crawlers looking for IPFS links,